ghoshavirup0/Auto-Login-into-Alliance-Broadband/README.md

 # Auto-Login-into-Alliance-Broadband
 Tired of logging into the network if it goes off??
 Here is a script for automatic logging-in into Alliance Broadband network using Python code.
-Change the username and password into the script and upload the code into a Raspberry Pi or local server which is connected to your Alliance Broadband network.
+Change the <b>username</b> and <b>password</b> into the script and upload the code into a Raspberry Pi or local server which is connected to your Alliance Broadband network.